 Any request presented to the Council that is not within its power to allocate cannot be decided upon by the Funds Council.
 Such requests will in turn receive recommendations from the Council to then be presented to the Senate for final approval.
-Such requests are between $200.01 and $1,500.00.
+Such requests are between $200.01 and $2,000.00.

-Any appeal regarding the decision made by the Funds Council must be submitted to the Senate Chairperson three days prior to the Senate meeting in which the appeal is to be presented.
+Any appeal regarding the decision made by the Funds Council must be submitted to the Senate Chairperson the Friday before the next Senate meeting in which the appeal is to be presented.

 Duties and procedures of the Funds Council shall be as follows: